hpec/python_database_helper/README.md

 Will return the row if found in database otherwise return None

 ###def fetchData(db_path, table, timeout=60)
-Fetch the first column and delete it from the table specified
+Fetch the first row and delete it from the table specified

+Return the row if succeed

-Support multithreading/concurrency.
-You can call this function from different instances
+Support multithreading/concurrency: You can call this function from different instances

 NOTE: In order to use this function you need to have a field "TEXT flag" in the table